vvo/iron-session/README.md

 export default withIronSession(handler, {
   password: "complex_password_at_least_32_characters_long",
-  // if your localhost is server on http:// then disable the secure flag
+  // if your localhost is served on http:// then disable the secure flag
   cookieOptions: {
     secure: process.env.NODE_ENV === "production" ? true : false,
   },